 Some, though not all, of these advertisements highlighted the environmental benefits of BEVs.
-However, while they are a more climatefriendly option than hybrid and wholly ICEpowered vehicles, as noted on p.X BEVs still have environmental and social impacts.
+However, while they are a more climate-friendly option than hybrid and wholly ICE-powered vehicles, BEVs still have environmental and social impacts.
 These impacts - unsurprisingly not acknowledged in the car adverts DeSmog examined - may potentially be amplified with larger BEVs, which can require more resources to manufacture and more power to run.
-In this context it is notable that one in ten of the advertisements for BEVs (28 out of 252) were for SUVs - all of them from Peugeot.
+In